The Little Friend

-In an interview with The Guardian in 2002, Tartt described The Little Friend as "a frightening, scary book about children coming into contact with the world of adults in a frightening way."
-Tartt told the interviewer that The Little Friend was intentionally different from The Secret History, stating: "I wanted to take on a completely different set of technical problems.
+In an interview with The Guardian in 2002, Tartt stated that The Little Friend was intentionally different from The Secret History, stating: "I wanted to take on a completely different set of technical problems.
 The Secret History was all from the point of view of Richard, a single camera, but the new book is symphonic, like War and Peace.
 That's widely thought to be the most difficult form."

 Plot

-In the mid-1960s, on Mother's Day, Robin, the eldest child and only son of the Dufresnes, a white family living in Mississippi, is found hanging from a tree on the family property.
-Only nine years old at the time of his death, Robin's murder causes his mother, Charlotte, to sink into a listless depression and his father, Dixon, to abandon the family on the pretext of work.
+In the mid-1960s, on Mother's Day, Robin, the nine-year-old son of the Dufresnes, a white family living in Mississippi, is found hanging from a tree on the family property.
+Robin's death - which is assumed to be murder - causes his mother, Charlotte, to sink into a listless depression and his father, Dixon, to abandon the family on the pretext of work.

 Twelve years later Robin's two younger sisters, Allison and Harriet, are now sixteen and twelve years old, respectively.
-Harriet, the younger child, is considered particularly difficult as she is intensely smart but uncompromising.
+Harriet is considered particularly difficult as she is highly intelligent, but uncompromising.
 Harriet has developed a morbid fascination with her brother and with the past of her matrilineal family, the Cleves.
 Her great-grandfather, Judge Cleve, once owned the local mansion, "Tribulation", but lost the family's wealth in his declining years.

-Harriet's fascination with her brother's death leads her to decide to find the murderer with the reluctant help of her younger but devoted friend, a boy, Hely Hull.
+Harriet's fascination with her brother's death leads her to decide to find the murderer.
+She enlists the reluctant help of her younger but devoted friend, a boy, Hely Hull.
 The Dufresnes' stalwart black maid, Ida Rhew, reveals that Robin had a fight with another boy shortly before his death.
 Harriet discovers that the boy is Danny Ratliff, the son of a highly dysfunctional local methamphetamine producing family.
-Farish Ratliff, an elder brother, runs the drug business with the help of Danny and the connivance of his grandmother, Gum.
+Farish Ratliff, an elder brother, runs the drug business with the help of Danny and with the connivance of his grandmother, Gum.
 Farish, not a particularly intelligent man, is planning a drug shipment hidden within a truck transporting venomous snakes, which another brother, Eugene, uses to support his Evangelical preaching.